 Ways to Save Electricity, Natural Gas & Water at Home

 - Unplug appliances in each room when you leave, such as your cell phone charger and your stereo.
-Even though they aren’t on or you aren’t using them, they are still sucking up energy!
+Even though they aren’t on or you aren’t using them, they are still using energy!

 - Turn off the TV when you aren’t watching it.

-- Make sure there is no cold air coming in through your closed window during the winter.
+- Make sure no cold air is coming in through your closed window during the winter.
 If there is, try to fix it.
 Not only will you be warmer, but you can save money by not letting the heat escape.

 - Open shades in the winter and close shades in the summer and turn off the lights during the daytime.

 - Remember to turn off lights when you leave a room.

 - Don’t leave the doors open to the outside for too long, and try to keep air conditioning/heat contained in the house to conserve on the amount of energy you have to use.